By Sorsa Editorial

 The $44 Billion Math: Why X Needed to Monetize Everything

-The single biggest reason the X API is expensive has nothing to do with server costs, data value, or bot prevention.
+The single biggest reason the X API is expensive has little to do with server costs, data value, or bot prevention.
 It is debt.

 When Elon Musk acquired Twitter in October 2022 for $44 billion, approximately $13 billion of that came from loans underwritten by a syndicate of banks led by Morgan Stanley and Bank of America.
 That debt became Twitter's responsibility, not Musk's personal obligation.